Polluted-Water Case Against BP and Shell Revived

 “The injunctive relief in the [Orange County District Attorney] consent judgments has expired and the district alleges that MTBE plumes from BP and Shell stations continue to migrate toward the district’s water production wells,” the 16-page ruling continues.
 “These are interests unique to the district that were not adjudicated in the prior suits.”

+Shell spokesman Ray Fisher said: “We are still reviewing the decision, but we are disappointed by the ruling.”

-BP and Shell have not returned requests for comment made after business hours.
+BP has not returned a request for comment made after business hours.